DReichLab/cTools/README.analysis.md

 |pagesize|cascertain "pages" through the genome in chunks of size pagesize bases.
 The default is 20M bases, but this can be overwritten.
 Larger pages will run faster (and use more memory).
 Please use a number only to set this parameter. |
 |seed|For hets and some ascertainments a random allele must be chosen.
 This is picked by a pseudo-random generator.
 Set seed:  SEED where SEED is a generator if you wish the runs to be reproducible.|

-Notes: You can write comments in the parameter file by `#comments`.
+Notes: You can write comments in the parameter file like this:  # this is a comment

 ## 2. cpulldown
 cpulldown out puts the genotypes of the given individuls at the given SNP loci from a set of hetfa files.